taleldayekh/fair-share/README.md

 While such libraries provide a rich ecosystem of pre-built modules which are well tested and widely used, the main reasons for overlooking them in this project are purely academic.

 The lessons learned and skills gained are more important than the outcome of this project as a product.
 Even though it is impossible to understand everything one should push oneself to understand the systems at play.
-A bare-bones web server, for instance, is fairly easy to write and does not require too many lines of code.
+A bare-bones web server, for instance, should be fairly easy to write and does not require too many lines of code.

 ### GraphQL Server Folder Structure